 We will try to assess whether the offending kitchen is operating what is known as "best practice methods".
 For example, is the extraction system suitable for the types of food and quantities of foods being cooked, taking into account reasonable cost.
 If the premises is found to be already operating "best practice methods", then the Local Authority has little remit to enforce change.

-DEFRA's Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems gives odour (and noise) control advice for commercial kitchens (PDF: 425Kb / 99 pages).
-It also outlines what should be submitted to the planning department when applying to change the extraction system in a commercial kitchen.
+DEFRA's Guidance on the control of odour and noise from commercial kitchen exhaust on GOV.UK outlines what should be submitted to the planning department when applying to change the extraction system in a commercial kitchen.

 We regulate certain types of business to keep any air pollution (including odour) that they may cause to a minimum.